liquidcowgithub/web-ui-dojo/Part 3 - Some ideas/concept.md

 # Some Ideas

 Here's a few ideas that we really liked.
-We hope they stimualte some conversation.
+We hope they stimulate some conversation.

 # Try Undos instead of prompting for confirmation.